ironbar/hungry_geese/reports/04_Modeling.md

 Let's evaluate the agents to verify this.

+We have been able to train a model that is better than random.
+When it plays against 3 random agents it beats them consistently, however that's not the case when more than one q value agents are used, which suggest collisions.

+This raises concerns also about evaluating agents when there is no upper bound.
+We get very optmistic scores.

+#### Playing against greedy agents

 ### Results

 - It is hard to train a model to learn the Q value function, learning rate is critical